bi-labor/es-mssql/docs/mssql/bi-software-intro.md

 - Conditional Split: split the data into two paths based on a condition
 - Sort: sorting and duplicate filtering

 We can debug the process using the **Debug** button in the toolbar.
 During the execution, we will get immediate feedback on the progress and the result.
-The detailed log can be viewed by clicking the **Progress** button, or in the **Output window**.
+The detailed log can be viewed by clicking the **Progress** button or in the **Output window**.

 ![Debug execution of the ETL process](mssql-bi-software-intro/is-debug.png)